 M3 – Third Year

 Year three builds on the skills and knowledge developed during the preclerkship blocks.
 In year three, the clerkship phase contains seven core clinical clerkships that offer you a range of experiences and opportunities to learn the fundamentals of good patient care.
 The clerkships are open to University of Missouri students only.

 Clerkships must be supervised by an MU School of Medicine faculty member appointed through the School of Medicine.
 The faculty member will assess your competencies.

 The School of Medicine is committed to exposing medical students to rural culture and health disparities through service learning, and the school aims to increase the number of physicians who choose to practice in rural Missouri.
-Through the Rural Track Clerkship Program, third-year medical students may take up to four core clerkships at designated community-based educational centers throughout the state.
+Through the Rural Scholars Program, third-year medical students may take up to four core clerkships at designated community-based educational centers throughout the state.

 Learn more about the seven core clerkships.